-In October 2019 our retrospective look at A Nightmare on Elm Street Part 2 shone a light on homophobia in 1980s America.
+In October 2019, our retrospective look at A Nightmare on Elm Street Part 2 shone a light on homophobia in 1980s America.
 Exploring the undeniable themes of sexuality and gender sitting at the heart of an unlikely LGBTQ film.
-While exploring these in the context of the socio-political world of its release.
+At the same time, exploring these in the context of the socio-political world of its release.
 A world where AIDS had changed the landscape of equality and human rights.
 In turn, taking LGBTQ inclusion back into the dark days of the 1950s.
 Now with the release of a new documentary feature Scream Queen.
 These themes gain even greater focus through the personal journey of the film’s star Mark Patton.

 Scream Queen is fundamentally Marks story, taking us from his childhood in Missouri to late teens in New York; a city that provided many young gay men with an escape from small-town America.
 But for Mark, the bright lights of New York also helped launch his acting career in TV commercials.
 A job only further encouraged by the stage show ‘Come Back to the 5 & Dime Jimmy Dean, Jimmy Dean‘.
 Its theatrical success leading to a film a few years later, with Patton moving to Los Angeles for further opportunities.
 A move that would result in him meeting Dallas star Timothy Patrick Murphy.
 With both young men entering into a relationship firmly hidden from public view.